iturdikulov/notes/getting things done (gtd).md

 ---
-title: Getting Things Done (GTD)
 date: 2023-03-05
+draft: true
+sr-due: 2023-03-14
+sr-ease: 228
+sr-interval: 1
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-14
-sr-interval: 1
-sr-ease: 228
 ---

+# Getting Things Done (GTD)

 > Getting Things Done (GTD) is a way of organizing all the things a person has
 > to do.
 The method was made by David Allen.
 He has written a book about this